Full disclosure: This post contains affiliate links. ?

 You can do it, too.

-I’d like to share seven steps to help you speak French.
-This is the language hacker’s approach to learning French.
+I’d like to share seven steps so you'll know how to speak French.
+This is the language hacker’s approach in how to learn French.
 You can use this approach whether you’re a beginner or you’ve been learning French for years.

 Follow these steps, and you’ll be speaking French before you know it.